sveinugu/pycharm_githooks_workaround/README.md

 Only activates the Conda environment if PyCharm runs a git command that might be connected to a git-hook.
 This speeds up common PyCharm git command significantly.

+## Platform:

+Implemented for MacOS running `bash` as the default shell, but the scripts might work also on other platforms.

 ## Setup:

 PyCharm->Preferences->Version Control->git->Path to git executable: Select `git_wrapper.sh`.
 Can